Zanana Akande

-A daughter of immigrants from the Caribbean, she became a teacher and school principal in the Toronto public school system.
+A daughter of immigrants from the St. Lucia and Barbados, she became a teacher and school principal in the Toronto public school system.
 After her election in 1990, she was appointed to cabinet as Minister of Community and Social Services but resigned because her private financial arrangements appeared to violate cabinet guidelines.
 A subsequent review cleared her of any wrongdoing.
 In 1992, she was named parliamentary assistant to Premier Bob Rae.
-In 1994 she quit politics after a dispute over the handling of an investigation and firing of Ontario civil servant Carlton Masters.
+In 1994, she quit politics after a dispute over the handling of an investigation and firing of Ontario civil servant Carlton Masters.

 As of 2009, Akande is retired but continues to be involved in the community, serving as a volunteer on boards and committees of local organizations including the YWCA and Centennial College.

 Background

 Akande was born in downtown Toronto in the Kensington Market district.
 Her parents came from St. Lucia and Barbados, where they had worked as teachers.
 They were prevented from continuing their careers in Canada because at the time people from the African Diaspora were not allowed to hold teaching positions.
 She attended Harbord Collegiate before studying at the University of Toronto.
 There she received Bachelor of Arts and Master of Education degrees.
 She also attended the Ontario Institute for Studies in Education.
 She was a longtime member of the Federation of Women Teachers' Associations of Ontario.
 Following in her parents footsteps, she worked as a teacher and a school principal for the Toronto District School Board.
 During her educational career she designed programs for students with special needs.

 Akande was a co-founder of Tiger Lily, a newspaper for visible minority women, and once co-hosted a Toronto Arts Against Apartheid Festival.
 She was a member of the Co-operative Commonwealth Federation in her youth and was friends with future NDP leader Stephen Lewis and his siblings, and was a longtime member of its successor, the New Democratic Party.

-Akande was married to Isaac who died of cancer in 1991.
-She has a son, David, and two daughters, Aderonke and Ajike.
+Akande was married to Isaac Akande, who died of cancer in 1991.
+They have a son, David, and two daughters, Aderonke and Ajike.